HTTPSChecker/releases/README.md

-# releases
+# Releases
-Releases of SSL Checker
+Releases of HTTPS Checker